sturms/krita-unofficial-spine-export/README.md

 ## How to use

-This plugin is inspired by the official [Photoshop plugin](https://github.com/EsotericSoftware/spine-scripts/tree/master/photoshop).
+This plugin is inspired by the official [Photoshop plugin](https://github.com/EsotericSoftware/spine-scripts/tree/master/photoshop), and the Krita built-in Document Tools plugin.

-It works nearly the same but not all the features are implemented.
 You can find the script under ``Tools > Scripts > Export to Spine``.
 Select a folder and all your images will be exported into it as well as ``spine.json``

 Supported in Group Layers:
 * (Bone)